 Here are some of the benefits that come with the enhanced privacy regulation:

 - Increased trust.
-As a result of this change, customers have more information on how organizations utilize their personal information.
+As a result of this change, customers have more information on how organisations utilise their personal information.
 Increased transparency enhances confidence which transforms into better customer experience.

 - Distinguished overlapping processes.
-Preparing for the change requires ventilation of processes, which, when properly utilized, allows for more efficient operations.
+Preparing for the change requires ventilation of processes, which, when properly utilised, allows for more efficient operations.

 - The same rules for everyone.
-As data protection requirements throughout the EU are harmonized, the previous divergences will no longer slow internalisation and growth within the euro area.
+As data protection requirements throughout the EU are harmonised, the previous divergences will no longer slow internalisation and growth within the euro area.

 Plan Brothers and GDPR